Convergence of Decentralized Actor-Critic Algorithm in General-sum Markov Games: Introduction

-Decentralized learning dynamics often fail to converge to a Nash equilibria, even in static games \cite{hart2003uncoupled}.
-Our goal is to characterize the neighborhood around Nash equilibria in which the policies induced by decentralized learning dynamics will remain in the long run for general-sum Markov games.
-We achieve this goal by proposing a new framework of Markov near-potential function (MNPF).
-A function is an MNPF of a general-sum Markov game if the \emph{average rate} at which the potential function value changes with an agent's unilateral policy deviation is ``close'' to the average rate of change of agent's own value function due to the policy change (see Definition \ref{def: eps MPG new}).
-The gap between the two changing rates is called the closeness parameter associated with MNPF.
-In the special case where the Markov game is a Markov potential game, the closeness parameter is zero, and the MNPF is a Markov potential function.
+Our analysis builds on a new Markov near-potential function (MNPF) framework.
+In this framework, given any Markov game with finite state and action space, we can construct an MNPF such that the rate of the change in MNPF with respect to an agent's policy deviation approximates the rate of change in the agent's own value function (see Definition \ref{def: eps MPG new}), and the difference between the two rates is captured by the \emph{closeness parameter}.
+In the special case of the Markov potential game, which is heavily studied in literature, the MNPF becomes the exact Markov potential function, and the closeness parameter becomes zero.

-The idea of MNPF builds on the notion of near potential game in static games introduced by \cite{candogan2013near, candogan2013dynamics}.
-In static games, a near potential function approximates the change of an agent's utility with their own strategy.
-The paper \cite{candogan2013dynamics} analyzed convergence properties of fictitious play and showed that the convergent set of strategies induced by their learning dynamics can be characterized by the approximation gap of the near potential function.
-This idea was extended to Markov games as the Markov $\alpha$-potential function in \cite{guo2024alpha, guo2023markov}.
-Our MNPF can be viewed as a refinement of Markov \(\alpha\)-potential function.
-An MNPF approximates the average rate at which agents' value function changes with their policy instead of approximating the absolute value change as in the Markov $\alpha$-potential function.
-We show that this refined definition of near potential function allows us to study the convergence property of decentralized learning algorithm to approximate equilibrium which cannot be studied under the framework of Markov \(\alpha-\)potential games.
-Furthermore, we show that MNPFs always exist for Markov games with finite state and action sets (Proposition \ref{prop: ApproximateEq}).
+Our idea of MNPF builds on the notion of near potential game in static games (introduced in \cite{candogan2013near, candogan2013dynamics}).
+In static games, a near potential function approximates the \emph{absolute} change of an agent's utility with their own strategy.
+The paper \cite{candogan2013dynamics} analyzed the convergence of fictitious play, showing that the convergent set of strategies is related to the closeness parameter of the near potential function.
+This idea was extended to Markov games as the Markov $\alpha$-potential function in \cite{guo2024alpha,guo2023markov, das2024learning}. {Our MNPF generalizes this by approximating the rate of change in agents' value functions with their policies, rather than absolute value changes ({Remark \ref{rem: ConnectMAPF}}).
+This generalization allows us to approximate the gradient of the value function (Lemma \ref{lem: GradDiff}), which is essential for characterizing the convergence set of the decentralized actor-critic algorithm (Remark \ref{rem: AdvantageMNPF})}.
+We show that MNPFs always exist for Markov games with finite state and action sets (Proposition \ref{prop:AllMNPG_Eq_Approximate}).